 In August, 2017 I accepted a position teaching UCOL 101, the first-year experience course at SIU-Carbondale.
 I’m grateful for my time at SHS and will miss my students and colleagues, but am very excited about this next chapter in my life.

-I will leave your course pages up for this school year so you can access past resources.
+I will leave your course pages up for awhile so you can access past resources.
 Most of this information will still exist on this site after that time, but it might be in a different location.
 Check your course sites periodically or email me if you need to find something: email@example.com.

 The day you give your persuasive speeches, Borger will send you a video link.
 View your persuasive speech first.
 Then go back and view your first two-three speeches of the semester.
 View each with the volume up.
 Then view them again with the volume down to focus exclusively on gestures, body language, etc. Take notes as you view.